gyorama/ssbl/README.md

 # How to use

 Write a script with a .ssbl extension.
-Use `sbfm` to create a binary file that actually uses
+Use `sbfm` to create a binary file that `ssbl` can execute.
+Run `ssbl ./program.sbff`, and watch the result.

 # File extensions